 Associated statistics include: standard errors, confidence intervals, and relative change over time for trends.
 The output is presented in both tabular and graphic formats; this allows users to specify various conditions and formats.
 Resulting disparity tables and graphs can be exported from the program.
-In addition to summary measures, HD*Calc also provides pair wise comparisons that allow the user to explore underlying trends in the data.

 This application extends the work published in the National Cancer Institute Surveillance Monograph Series entitled Methods for Measuring Cancer Disparities, which evaluates measures of health disparities included in HD*Calc.
 The monograph discusses major issues that may affect the choice of summary measures of disparity and systematically reviews methods used in health disparities research.
-Methods for Measuring Cancer Disparities is recommended for those unfamiliar with the measures available in HD*Calc or interested in a comparative summary of available measures of health disparities (PDF).
+Methods for Measuring Cancer Disparities is recommended for those unfamiliar with the measures available in HD*Calc or interested in a comparative summary of available measures of health disparities (PDF, 1.4 MB).